When it comes to West Coast fishing, Kyuquot Sound is truly the sea of plenty!

 Each of our fleet of Grady White boats accommodates two to three anglers, plus one of our expert guides.
 Safe, dry and comfortable, these are the perfect offshore open ocean fishing machines.
 Every boat is equipped with all the necessary safety gear and is transport Canada approved.

 We only fish with top-of-the-line fishing gear suited to the specific species of fish for which we’re angling.
-With over 100 years of combined experience, guides at Rugged Point Lodge are employed exclusively from the Kyuquot and Checleseht First Nations and have the skills, knowledge and expertise to ensure you enjoy the fishing experience of a lifetime.
+With over 100 years of combined experience, guides at Rugged Point Lodge are locals, many from the Kyuquot and Checleseht First Nations and have the skills, knowledge and expertise to ensure you enjoy the fishing experience of a lifetime.